 The sheer volume of records that most companies store on-site makes it easy for someone to take information from you—and you might not even realize it.
 If you have a lot of employees accessing your files, there’s an inherent risk.
 Not only could you develop an issue with version control, you could also accidentally expose critical records or personnel files to employees who should not have access to them.

 Hard-copy records management isn’t going away any time soon.
-The best thing to do if you have a records system to protect your business and increase productivity is to limit access to critical files, and store your documents off-site when they’re no longer necessary, but need to be retained.
+The best thing to do if you have a records system to protect your business and increase productivity is to limit access to critical files, and store your documents off-site when they’re no longer necessary, yet need to be retained.

 Advantages of Electronic Records Management

 Even though there’s a good chance you can’t migrate entirely to a digital system, there are some significant advantages that outweigh the disadvantages of paper records management.

 With the advances in accessibility and security in recent years, it’s becoming a more reliable, easier to use system.

 Here are some of the main reasons that Electronic Records Management is becoming a mainstay:

 Fast and Easy Retrieval